-There are lots of types of vanilla frosting for cake pops.
-For this recipe, I used vanilla frosting to bind the smooshed up cake.
+- There are lots of types of vanilla frosting for cake pops.
+For this recipe, I used vanilla frosting to bind the smooshed-up cake.
 You can use this chocolate buttercream frosting recipe or this vanilla cream cheese frosting recipe.

-(And if you don't feel like making frosting, you can buy frosting at your store.
+- If you don't feel like making frosting, you can buy frosting at your store.
 Just make sure you choose a good gluten free frosting.

-Next, add vanilla frosting to the smooshed cake.
+Step 2: Add the frosting to the smooshed cake.
 Mix well so that you have a "cake paste" mixture.

-TIP: Make sure your cake balls are room temperature before dipping them into the melted chocolate to prevent cracking!
+TIP: Make sure your cake balls are at room temperature before dipping them into the melted chocolate to prevent cracking!